As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fossils Collecting in North Carolina

 If you want to find arrowheads in North Carolina, you can try your luck in the plowed fields, creeks, and river banks.
-Any hunting ground where animals would gather is a potential place to find arrowheads.
+Any hunting ground where animals gather is a potential place to find arrowheads.
 The Piedmont region of North Carolina is particularly favored in finding arrowheads.

 Another interesting and rare specimen that you can find in North Carolina is amber.
 Amber is incredibly rare, and you can try your luck at the Black Creek Formation along the Neuse River in North Carolina to find some.
-Amber is found in twelve states in the U.S., and around thirteen outside the United States.
+Amber is found in twelve states in the U.S. and around thirteen outside the United States.

 TIP: It’s a real adventure and quite an interesting performance to identify real amber and spot a fake.
 Find out the key differences between real and fake amber in the article beow: